resgateio/resgate/resprotocol.md

 **Subject**
 `event.<resourceName>.<eventName>`

-Resource events are sent for a given resource, and MUST be sent by the same service that handles the resource's requests.
+Resource events are sent for a given resource, and MUST be sent by the same service that handles the resource's [get](#get-request) and [call](#call-request) requests.
 This is to ensure all responses and events for a resource are sent in chronological order.

-Events and responses from two different resources may be sent in non-chronological order, even if the resources are handled by the same service, or if a resource is a model of another collection resource.
+Events and responses from different resources may be sent in non-chronological order in respect to one another, even if the resources are handled by the same service, or if the resources has references to each other.

 When a resource is modified, the service MUST send the defined events that describe the changes made.
 If a service fails to do so, maybe due to a program crash or a service loading stale data on restart, it MUST send a [System reset event](#system-reset-event) for the affected resources.